Nes280/WorkflowLirmm/README.md

 * You need to have a Postgres DB well defined and created.
 Setup address in https://gite.lirmm.fr/advanse/sentiment-analysis-webpage/blob/master/src/main/java/fr/lirmm/db/BaseDeDonnee.java#L29 (For advanse it is 193.49.110.38:5432)

-* `docker ps` to check if the container is running (the payaraserver image with the name "furious_turing").
+* `docker ps` to check if the container is running (the payaraserver image with the name "sentiment_analysis_payara").
 If not running:
 ```
-docker start furious_turing
+docker start sentiment_analysis_payara

 # Attach to the container to start payara:
-docker exec -i -t furious_turing bash
+docker exec -i -t sentiment_analysis_payara bash

 # In container run the following to start payara
 ./asadmin start-domain payaradomain